University Policies

 For the purpose of this policy, the terms below have the following definitions:

-Continuing Noncompliance: A pattern of noncompliance by an individual/University Member that suggests a lack of understanding or disregard for the applicable laws, regulations or institutional requirements that protect the health and safety of University members or the environment, suggests a likelihood that noncompliance will continue without intervention.
-A Continuing Noncompliance may involve frequent instances of minor noncompliance or a failure to respond to a University request to resolve a noncompliance or pattern of minor noncompliance.
+Continuing Noncompliance: A pattern of noncompliance by an individual/Brown Community member that suggests a lack of understanding or disregard for the applicable laws, regulations, or institutional requirements that protect the health and safety of the Brown Community or the environment, suggests a likelihood that noncompliance will continue without intervention.
+Continuing Noncompliance may involve frequent instances of minor noncompliance or a failure to respond to a University request to resolve a noncompliance or pattern of minor noncompliance.

-Serious Noncompliance: A noncompliance by an individual/University Member that (i) significantly increases risks; (ii) adversely affects the health and safety of University Members; or (iii) is the result of a willful violation of any applicable federal, state, or local laws or regulations that protect health and safety of a University members or the environment.
+Serious Noncompliance: A pattern of noncompliance by an individual/Brown Community member that (i) significantly increases risks; (ii) adversely affects the health and safety of the Brown Community; or (iii) is the result of a willful violation of any applicable federal, state, or local laws or regulations that protect health and safety of a Brown Community member or the environment.

-University Member: All Brown faculty, employees (including administrative staff and paid student assistants), students, volunteers, research fellows and trainees, visiting faculty and researchers, and individuals who are involved with activities implicating environmental, health, and safety laws and regulations.
+Brown Community: All Brown employees, faculty, staff (including administrative staff and paid student assistants), students, volunteers, research fellows, trainees, visiting faculty and researchers, and individuals who are involved with activities implicating environmental, health, and safety laws and regulations.

 5.0 Responsibilities